I’ve changed the way I charge for my services.

-I calculate the price based on the value of the service I’m providing rather than the time it takes me to provide it (or the number of words I produce – that’s absolutely the worst way to charge for copywriting).
+I calculate the price primarily based on the value of the service I’m providing and the quality of the end product rather than solely on the time it takes me to produce the work (or the number of words I type – that’s absolutely the worst way to charge for copywriting).

 You don’t pay for it based on the hours it took to manufacture or the number of separate parts it consists of.
 You pay for the quality of the engineering and design, the great driving experience and the convenience it brings to your everyday life.

 That’s how I’d like you to think of my work.